HTTP-Requests/anti-motd-scanner/README.md

 `/ams-purge-cache` - Deletes content of ipcache.txt (you can also just delete the files data manually)

 # FAQ
-### If joining the server adds there IP to cache (whitelist)... what about scanners that use MC accounts?
+**If joining the server adds there IP to cache (whitelist)... what about scanners that use MC accounts?**
-> As said before, this plugin doesnt deal with the client join proccess.
+> As said before, this plugin doesn't deal with the client join process.

-### Is this meant for big servers with 100+ players or public servers?
+**Is this meant for big servers with 100+ players or public servers?**
 > No, if your server is public and you block ServerListPings players who have never joined/has a new IP will not see your motd.
 It is meant for private servers that wish to stay hidden?

-### Can I use ipcache as a whitelist and turn updating off when players join?
+**Can I use ipcache as a whitelist and turn updating off when players join?**
 > Yes, set enable-ipcache to false

-### What about players who have Dynamic IP's or join from VPNS?
+**What about players who have Dynamic IP's or join from VPNS?**
 > They will not be able to see the server's status before joining.
-> **NOTE**: Many scanners use VPN's to hide there IPs and the more VPN IP's that get added may slightly weaken this system.
-Concider adding an Anti VPN/PROXY plugin.
+> **NOTE**: Many scanners use VPN's to hide there IPs and the more VPN IP's that get added may slightly weaken this system, although there are many VPN IPs, Concider adding an Anti VPN/PROXY plugin.

+**Should i occasionally clear ipcache.txt if many players use VPNS/Dynamic IP's?**
+> There are 4 billion IP's chances are none of them will be eventually used by scanners.
+Although it cant hurt

+**Will there be a spigot version?
+My server runs spigot!**
+> Yes, there will be a spigotmc version soon.

+**What about versions below 1.21.8?**
+> If it is requested enough i may support 1.20.x, thats as low as I will go.
+Newer versions will be updated fast.

+**This is a dumb idea/i dont like how you did this**
+> Im new here, cut me some slack.
+Bug reports/suggestions are welcomed in issues.

 # Config File.
-Expnation on how to use the config is inside `config.yml` although heres a more in depth explnation;
+Explanation on how to use the config is inside `config.yml` although heres a more in depth explanation;

 #This blocks all pings that don't come from IP's inside ipcache.txt, for an IP to be inside this file the player must join or be manually added.
 `block-unknown-pings: true`